jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Line Feed/Write Combining Buffers

-// TODO
+	TODO

 !SLIDE transition=blindY
 # L2
 .notes For random access, when the working set size is greater than the L2 size, cache misses start to grow.
-Caches from L2 up are unified, having both instructions and data.
+Caches from L2 up are "unified", having both instructions and data (not in terms of shared across cores).

 * Bigger, 256K per core on a Sandy Bridge
 * 14 cycles
 * Unified from here up

+!SLIDE transition=blindY
+# L3
+.notes where concurrency takes place, data is passed between cores on a socket.
+Current Intel top of the line is Xeon E7-8870 (32MB L3, 4TB RAM), but it's a Nehalem-based microarchitecture.
+The E5 is the top shelf new Sandy Bridge offering, but it's specifications aren't as mighty (max 20MB L3, 1TB RAM).
+Sandy Bridge is 4-30MB (8MB is currently max for mobile platforms, even with Ivy Bridge), includes the processor graphics.

+* Was a unified cache up until Sandy Bridge, shared between cores
+* Became known as the Last Level Cache (LLC)
+* Since no longer unified, any core can access data from any of the LLCs until Sandy Bridge
+* Sandy Bridge allows only exclusive access per core
+* Varies in size with different processors and versions of an architecture

 !SLIDE transition=blindY
 # Exclusive versus Inclusive